 - Terms: Pay in 4 installments; pay in 30 days

 - Competitive features: Pay in 30 lets you defer 100% of principal for a month

 Klarna is a popular app with a giant vendor list and a unique twist on the BNPL formula.

 In addition to your typical pay-in-4 schedule, Klarna offers a pay-in-30 plan where you pay nothing up front, and pay your principal in full exactly 30 days later.
 As long as you make the full payment, Klarna charges no interest.

 Pay-in-30 is useful if you’re really squeezed for cash this month but need to make a large essential purchase.
 For example, maybe you just got your first job out of college, and at the same time you need to buy a quality mattress.
-Spending a thousand bucks on a mattress is a good investment for your health and happiness, but payday isn’t for three weeks and you only have $203 in your bank account.
+Spending a thousand bucks on a mattress is a good investment for your health and happiness, but payday isn’t for three weeks and you only have $203 in your checking account.
 Pay-in-4 won’t work because you’ll overdraft, but pay-in-30 is perfect.